andrew/ultimate-awesome/README.md

 - [awesome-WebVR](https://github.com/wizztjh/awesome-WebVR) - A curated list of awesome WebVR packages and resources.
 - [awesome-paas](https://github.com/debarshibasak/awesome-paas) - A curated list of PaaS, developer platforms, Self hosted PaaS, Cloud IDEs and ADNs.
 - [awesome-discord](https://github.com/jacc/awesome-discord) - 🕹 A curated list of awesome things on Discord.
-- [awesome-nextjs](https://github.com/officialrajdeepsingh/awesome-nextjs) - A curated list of awesome Nextjs-based libraries that help build small and large-scale applications with next.js.
 - [Awesome-Novel-Class-Discovery](https://github.com/JosephKJ/Awesome-Novel-Class-Discovery) - A list of papers that studies Novel Class Discovery.
 - [awesome-authorization](https://github.com/warrant-dev/awesome-authorization) - A curated list of information and resources about authorization.
 - [ProjectSoundtracks](https://github.com/sarthology/ProjectSoundtracks) - 🎧 List of best Soundtracks to boost your Productivity and Focus.